formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 console.log(msg.format({numPhotos: 1000})); // => "You have 1,000 photos."
 ```

-_Note how when `numPhotos` was `1000`, the number is formatted with the correct thousands separator._
+_Note: how when `numPhotos` was `1000`, the number is formatted with the correct thousands separator._

 License